PixarAnimationStudios/OpenUSD-proposals/proposals/variant_set_metadata/README.md

 The following are metadata fields that will be commonly used on a `UsdVariantSet` and will have an explicit API.
 The fields proposed here will provide the normal accessors and mutators that will be available on a `UsdVariantSet`:

+- `comment` - User notes about a variant set
 - `documentation` - Information that can describe the role of the `UsdVariantSet` and its intended uses
 - `displayGroup` - Name to assist with grouping similar `UsdVariantSet`s in editors.
 - `displayName` - Name for the `UsdVariantSet` that can be used in editors
 - `hidden` - Boolean field that can inform an editor if the `UsdVariantSet` should be hidden.
 This field will have a fallback value of `false`
-- `variantDisplayNames` - Mapping of variant name to a variant's display name that can be used in editors
+- `variantDisplayNames` - Mapping of variant name to a variant's display name that can be used in editors.
+See [Variant Display Names](#variant-display-names) for more implementation details.
-- `comment` - User notes about a variant set
-- `variantOrder` - User defined ordering of variants, similar to primOrder and propertyOrder
+- `variantOrder` - User defined ordering of variants, similar to primOrder and propertyOrder.
+See [Variant Ordering](#variant-ordering) for more implementation details.
 - `customData` - User defined dictionary of additional metadata

 ## Custom Metadata Fields